 Dedicated to helping our patients get back to their lives.

-As central Indiana's largest provider of mental health services, Community’s Behavioral Care Services offers an extensive continuum of treatment options.
+As central Indiana's largest provider of mental health services, Community’s behavioral health services offers an extensive continuum of treatment options.

 Our health care team sees more than 4,700 inpatient stays and 19,000 outpatient visits a year.
 Patients range from age four to senior adults and may be seen in individual, family, or group therapy.